 Ray Romano was originally scheduled to host the show for the second time in April 2002, but had to drop out due to a busy schedule.
-He was replaced by Dwayne "The Rock" Johnson.
+He was replaced by Dwayne Johnson.

-Executive Producer Dick Ebersol left the show in 1985, in order to be a stay-at-home father to his children.
+Executive Producer Dick Ebersol left the show in 1985 to be a stay-at-home father to his children.
 His wife, Susan Saint James, was starring in Kate & Allie (1984), and Ebersol promised her that he would work from home while she worked on her show.
 Lorne Michaels was persuaded to rejoin the show, and has produced it ever since.

 John Belushi originally did not want to be involved with the show, because he hated television.
 Michael O'Donoghue persuaded Belushi to audition.

-Alec Baldwin is the first performer in the show's history to be nominated for (and win) an Emmy as Best Supporting Actor without being a cast member.
-This is because he appeared in 17 out of 21 episodes during season 42, exceeding the limit to be considered a guest star.
+Alec Baldwin is the first performer in the show's history to win an Emmy as Best Supporting Actor without being a cast member.
+He appeared in 17 out of 21 episodes during season 42, exceeding the limit to be considered a guest star.

 A very loose representation of the show, called "Saturday Night Tonight", appears in the Castle (2009) episode "Castle: Dead from New York (2015)".

-Between his first and second seasons, Chris Farley accidentally cut himself with glass, and you can see it on his right arm during sketches.
+Chris Farley accidentally cut himself with glass between his first and second seasons.
+A scar is visible on his right arm during sketches.

 In Season 43, Kenan Thompson surpassed Darrell Hammond as the longest-tenured cast member, with 15 continuing seasons.
 Hammond has been in more episodes than Thompson, has made countless cameos, and has been the show's announcer for over 3 seasons.
 In 2018, Thompson announced that he has no plans to leave the show anytime soon.